 We are raising funds to create Girls MAP; a Mentorship and Advancement Program for high potential girls across Africa.
 Our program brings talented high ambition women from around Africa, the diaspora, and the world to various African destinations for the experience of a lifetime that includes mentoring and inspiring a new generation of empowered female leaders.
 We are equipping our mentees (aged 13-19) with the skills and knowledge to not just cope, but thrive in the digital age.

-After the two-week program, Girls MAP members will continue to benefit from:
+After the bootcamps, Girls MAP members will continue to benefit from:

 Networking with local and global industry leaders